 No matter what version you prefer, the bottom line is the same.
 The best way to get through the darkest seasons of your life is to keep going.
 If you sit down and give in to the darkness, you won’t get up again.
 If you let the dark forces of despair prevail, you’ll never taste the sweetness of survival.
 If you allow yourself to stay stuck in the pit of hell, you’ll never grow forward into the new season God has planned!

 The good news is that you get to choose.
 You have more strength than you think, more smarts than you’re using, and more creativity than you’re aware of.
 And if you have a personal relationship with Jesus, you have access to more life, light, love and power than you could ever amass on your own.

 How do you get through the dark seasons of your life?
 By choosing to grow forward when you can’t go back.
 And by learning from other people who have survived dark times of their own.

-3 Ways Through the Darkest Season of Your Life
+3 Ways Through the Darkness

 When I bring up the biblical character Joseph, you may automatically think of his coat of many colors or even the technicolor dreamcoat musical (which I’ve never seen, sadly!
 If you have an extra ticket for an upcoming Joseph and the Amazing Technicolor Dreamcoat show, let me know in the comments section below.
 I’ll buy it from you.